Investing In Dividends

 A security’s indicated yield is the most recently announced dividend, annualized based on the security’s dividend frequency, then divided by the Security’s current market price.
 These distributions are not guaranteed and can fluctuate.
 A dividend yield is not an interest rate.
 It is a percent of the share price.
 The total annual return of the portfolio is a combination of annual distributions and price fluctuation which can be positive or negative.

-There are no “loads”, front or back end, to the portfolio, and no 12B1 fees, due to the fact that the portfolio is not a mutual fund.
+There are no “loads”, front or back end, to the portfolio, and no 12B1 fees on our services, due to the fact that the portfolio is not a mutual fund.
 The ETFS in the portfolio, which make up 12% or less—will have their own internal fees over which we have no control.Past performance of any security or index should never be relied upon to predict future results.
 Stock markets and individual stocks may be subject to large price fluctuations.
 Diversification cannot guarantee to protect an investor from these fluctuations.
 Although the portfolios seek low volatility and principal protection, asset allocation decisions may not achieve these goals in all cases.
 There is no guarantee a portfolio will meet a target return or investment objective.
 The investor is investing in the stated methodology, not past performance.
 Client has 24/7 access to view the selections in real time and may cease the portfolio if he or she so chooses..
 If the client believes that any change to the portfolio falls outside the stated rules for selection, the account may be terminated, typically the next trading day, without a load or surrender charge.
 There may be a nominal fee of not more than $75 to close the account..
 (Messages left on our answering system do not constitute an order to trade.
 Email or written instructions are required.)

 Have a no-cost, no obligation conversation with an experienced adviser and fiduciary.